Skip to main content

 Species Daily Limit Season Limit Notes

-White-tailed Deer 3 bucks, 1 doe 3 bucks per year Antler restrictions: ≥3 points on 1 antler; one of most generous buck limits in US
+White-tailed Deer 3 bucks, 1 doe 3 bucks per year Antler restriction: 1 of 3 bucks must have ≥4 points (1"+ long) on one antler

-Turkey (Spring) 1 5 Gobblers only; 5 per spring season — the highest state limit!
+Turkey (Spring) 1 5 Gobblers only; 5 per spring season; one of the highest limits in the Southeast

 Dove 15 No season limit Mourning and white-winged; 2 seasonal splits